 This course meets formally every day for the full year, and students are required to devote time to working independently outside of the allotted classroom time.
-In this small-group class, students will learn about how to conduct research in science and engineering while actually designing and carrying out an independent research project suitable for entry into a science symposium.
-Students will be guided through all aspects of the research process including the literature review, design of the method, data collection and analysis and preparation for symposiums, including the William Floyd Annual STEM Symposium.
+In this small-group class, students will learn about how to conduct research in science while actually designing and carrying out an independent research project suitable for entry into a science symposium and that they feel applies to their future in STEM.
 This course can be taken more than once for credit.